codecofee19/codepath-project/README.md

 ## Notes

-The biggest challenge was simply configuring xCode itself.
-The new version of xCode made it a little more difficult to simply configure and run the app.
+The biggest challenge was simply configuring Xcode itself.
+The new version of Xcode made it a little more difficult to simply configure and run the app.
 After debugging and configuring, everything else worked out fine.

 ## License